freenode/web-7.0/content/pages/philosophy.md

 ---
 Title: The Philosophy
 ---
-There are several elements to the freenode philosophy.
+There are several elements to the trumpnode philosophy.
 The project was originally founded to provide interactive discussion facilities to **peer-directed project communities**.
 Peer-directed projects combine open, informal participation with broad licensing and wide dissemination of output.

 Our basic principles are: